 The producers of oil are entitled to negotiate sales contracts directly with oil purchasers, with the result that the market determines the price of oil.
 Oil prices are primarily based on worldwide supply and demand.
 The specific price depends in part on oil quality, prices of competing fuels, distance to the markets, value of refined products, supply/demand balance, and other contractual terms.
-In respect of the Bahar Project, sales of natural gas will be governed by the Bahar Gas Sales Agreement for the next five years.
-The price of natural gas sold from the Bahar PSA is fixed until October 2015 at \$3.96 per mcf.
-The price of natural gas is then determined by negotiation between buyers and sellers.
+In respect of the Bahar Project, sales of natural gas are governed by the Bahar Gas Sales Agreement which maintains a fixed pricing structure of \$140 per cubic meter of gas or the equivalent of \$3.96 per mcf.

-Recent gas negotiations continue to be influenced by increasing gas exports from Azerbaijan to Russia, Turkey and throughout the region.
+Recent gas negotiations by SOCAR continue to be influenced by increasing gas exports from Azerbaijan to Russia, Turkey and throughout the region.
 Also, negotiations are progressing to export Azerbaijan gas to Europe (Vienna) via the proposed TANAP and Nabucco-West pipelines.
 These new export routes could dramatically increase the gas price realizations in the region in the next five years.